 Enzymes are proteins produced by all living organisms, and, like all proteins, they consist of amino acids.
 What makes these proteins different from other proteins is how they behave in the body.
 By definition, enzymes are catalysts that make many essential biochemical reactions ‘happen’ and are not used up or chemically altered in the process.
 As a catalyst, they help a chemical reaction take place quickly and efficiently.

-Here is a list of enzymes.
-I will update the
+Here is a list of enzymes and their function in the

 Aminopeptidases attack the amino terminal (N-terminal) of peptides producing amino acids.

 Amylase to digest carbohydrates.
 Amylase is secreted by the pancreas and small amounts are also made in the salivary glands.
 Amylase is the enzyme that hydrolyses starch to maltose (a glucose-glucose disaccharide), as well as the trisaccharide maltotriose and small branchpoints fragments called limit dextrins.